hiddenSymmetries/simsopt/examples/README.md

 Examples where SIMSOPT takes as objective function one/several simple geometric measure such as length, are or volume.
 There is no need for external libraries or dependencies.

+###just_a_quadratic
-just_a_quadratic: Minimize f(x,y,z) = ((x-1)/1)^2 + ((y-2)/2)^2 + ((z-3)/3)^2.
+Minimize f(x,y,z) = ((x-1)/1)^2 + ((y-2)/2)^2 + ((z-3)/3)^2.
+###logger_example
-logger_example: Example file for transparently logging both MPI and serial jobs
+Example file for transparently logging both MPI and serial jobs
+###minimize_curve_length
-minimize_curve_length: Minimize the length of a curve, holding the 0-frequency Fourier mode fixed resulting in a circle.
+Minimize the length of a curve, holding the 0-frequency Fourier mode fixed resulting in a circle.
+###surface_volume_and_area
-surface_volume_and_area: Optimize the minor radius and elongation of an axisymmetric torus to obtain a desired volume and area.
+Optimize the minor radius and elongation of an axisymmetric torus to obtain a desired volume and area.
+###graph_surf_vol_area
-graph_surf_vol_area: Optimize the minor radius and elongation of an axisymmetric torus to obtain a desired volume and area using the graph method.
+Optimize the minor radius and elongation of an axisymmetric torus to obtain a desired volume and area using the graph method.

 ## 2_Intermediate

 Examples where SIMSOPT specifically optimizes for an objective function associated with a stellarator magnetic field such as quasi-simmetry or rotational transform.
 These scripts need external dependencies, such as VMEC, SPEC or QSC.

+###boozer
-boozer: How to compute surfaces in Boozer coordinates for a magnetic field induced by coils.
+How to compute surfaces in Boozer coordinates for a magnetic field induced by coils.
+###eliminate_magnetic_islands
-eliminate_magnetic_islands: Show how the shape of a boundary magnetic surface can be adjusted to eliminate magnetic islands inside it, considering a vacuum field.
+Show how the shape of a boundary magnetic surface can be adjusted to eliminate magnetic islands inside it, considering a vacuum field.
 The SPEC code is used with a single radial domain.
+###QAS
-QAS: Perform several runs with the VMEC python wrapper while changing a particular surface Fourier coefficient.
+Perform several runs with the VMEC python wrapper while changing a particular surface Fourier coefficient.
+###QH_fixed_resolution
-QH_fixed_resolution: Optimize for quasi-helical symmetry (M=1, N=1) at a given radius.
+Optimize for quasi-helical symmetry (M=1, N=1) at a given radius.
+###QSC
-QSC: Optimize an axis shape and the first-order shape of the flux surface at first order near the magnetic axis for a target iota and low elongation using the Stellarator Quasisymmetry Construction code https://github.com/landreman/pyQSC
+Optimize an axis shape and the first-order shape of the flux surface at first order near the magnetic axis for a target iota and low elongation using the Stellarator Quasisymmetry Construction code https://github.com/landreman/pyQSC
+###resolution_increase
-resolution_increase: Show how to increase the size of the parameter space and refine the resolution of the calculations during an optimization.
+Show how to increase the size of the parameter space and refine the resolution of the calculations during an optimization.
 The objective function targets quasi-axisymmetry and the iota profile.

 ## 3_Advanced

 Examples where SIMSOPT takes several external libraries together (such as VMEC+SPEC+) to optimize for an objective function associated with a stellarator magnetic field, such as quasi-simmetry and magnetic islands.

+###optimize_qs_and_islands_simultaneously
-optimize_qs_and_islands_simultaneously: simultaneously optimize for quasisymmetry and the elimination of magnetic islands, with both VMEC and SPEC called in the objective function.
+simultaneously optimize for quasisymmetry and the elimination of magnetic islands, with both VMEC and SPEC called in the objective function.

 ## stellopt_scenarios